ICJIA/icjia-accessibility-portal/content/faqs.md

 - Attend accessibility training sessions

 **The key takeaway:** You don't have to read everything on this site to understand the requirements.
 Pick the format that works best for you.

+### I prefer to talk to someone rather than read FAQs.
+Who can help me?

+**We understand that some people prefer conversation over documentation.** If you genuinely learn better through discussion, here are people who can help you get started:

+**Internal resources at your agency:**

+1. **Your web development team** — They've been implementing accessibility for years and can explain how it applies to your role
+2. **Your IT coordinator or accessibility coordinator** — Many agencies have designated staff who can provide guidance
+3. **Colleagues who've already started** — Ask around — someone on your team may already be working on accessibility and can share what they've learned

+**Illinois state resources:**

+- **Illinois DoIT Office of Information Accessibility** — Email: DoIT.Accessibility@Illinois.gov — They can answer questions specific to Illinois state agency requirements
+- **DoIT training sessions** — Check <a href="https://doit.illinois.gov/initiatives/accessibility/training.html" target="_blank" rel="noopener noreferrer">https://doit.illinois.gov/initiatives/accessibility/training.html</a> for scheduled training opportunities

+**That said, it's important to be clear about timing:**

+While we absolutely support different learning approaches, **learning style is not a reason to delay starting accessibility work.** The April 24, 2026 deadline applies regardless of how you prefer to learn.

+**Here's a realistic approach:**

+1. **Start now with the resources that work for you** — Whether that's videos, conversations with your web team, or hands-on practice with tools
+2. **Schedule a conversation** — Reach out to your web team or DoIT to set up a discussion, but don't wait for that meeting to begin learning
+3. **Use multiple approaches** — You might start with a quick 10-minute video to understand the basics, then have a conversation to ask specific questions about your work

+**The reality:** Waiting to "talk to someone first" before starting any accessibility work delays compliance and increases risk.
+The most productive approach is to start learning through any available method (reading, videos, tools) while also scheduling conversations for specific questions.

+**Bottom line:** Different learning styles are valid, but they're not a substitute for action.
+Use the learning approach that works best for you — but start now, not later.

 ---